Library

 These tools reveal how users behave and quantify how they use a product.
 How many people hit “Purchase,” for instance?
 Track how people interact with a product and make data-informed decisions to improve the user experience.

-Uses behavioral analytics to reveal how users interact with their products.
+Try Hotjar by Contentsquare for analytics that reveal how users interact with your products.

-An event analytics tool that helps you map the user journey.
-Track individual user behavior across devices and sessions with person-based analytics.
-Get a unified view of customer data.
+This event analytics tool helps you map the user journey with precision.
+It tracks individual user behavior across devices and sessions using person-based analytics.
+And it gives you a unified view of customer data.

 Survey Platform

 Conducting surveys is a simple and inexpensive way to gather insights en masse.
-They help you reach the target demographic.
-Understand customer preferences and emotions as they use your product or service.
+It helps you reach your target demographic and understand customers' preferences and emotions as they use your product or service.
 Create and distribute surveys in minutes using these popular UX survey tools:

 Qualitative Data Analysis